Quasinormal spectra of a wormhole family: overtone features and a parameter-controlled redshift: Inferences drawn from the QNM spectra: emphasis on overtones

 Since we have now obtained the quasinormal modes including some overtones, it is important to ask whether or not these modes are detectable.
 If they are within observable limits, this must be for certain choices of the parameters involved.
 To figure this out, we will need to determine the numerical values for the quasinormal frequencies ($\nu$) and decay times ($\tau$), which can be found from

 Advanced LIGO is sensitive to the frequency range of $10 Hz$ to $10 kHz$.
 For the generalised Bronnikov-Ellis geometries, we have calculated the QNFs, and all of them can be within the aLIGO frequency range when the throat radius is roughly between $50M_\odot$ and $1000M_\odot$.
-For now, we choose $b_0=200M_\odot$ and present the frequencies and damping times for a few cases, as an illustration.
-In Table II below we show the values for $n=2$ and $m=5$ (scalar perturbation).
+For now, we choose $b_0=200$ (in units of solar mass) and present the frequencies and damping times for a few cases, as an illustration.
+In Table \ref{tab:tab25} below, we show the values for $n=2$ and $m=5$ (scalar perturbation).